iap10/LLHG/Hand/README.md

 I will make code for hand and object detection!

+## Basic Class Construction
+- "YoloTRT.py" code is basic class for object detection(for fine-tuned classes) using TensorRT file.
 ---
 ## Model Operation Plan
 we will convert pt file to onnx file to TensorRT file